MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 usually C:\Users\<username>\AppData\Local\Temp.
-If the file doesn't exist, or the latest version is newer than the current version in the file, the script returns IPs and/or URLs that have been changed, added or removed in the latest update and writes the new version and data to the output file.
+If the file doesn't exist, or the latest version is newer than the current version in the file, the script returns IPs and/or URLs that have been changed, added or removed in the latest update and writes the new version and data to the output file O365_endpoints_data.txt.

 USAGE
 Run as a scheduled task every 60 minutes.